Nootka Crisis: Diplomatic responses

 Meares published an account of his Voyages in 1790, which gained widespread attention, especially in light of the developing Nootka Crisis.
 Meares not only described his voyages to the northwest coast, but put forward a grand vision of a new economic network based in the Pacific, joining in trade widely separated regions such as the Pacific Northwest, China, Japan, Hawaii, and England.
 This idea tried to imitate Spain's centuries-old Pacific and Atlantic trade networks of the Manila Galleons and Atlantic treasure fleets which linked Asia and the Philippines with North America and Spain since the 16th century.
 Meares' vision required a loosening of the monopolistic power of the East India Company and the South Sea Company, which between them controlled all British trade in the Pacific.
 Meares argued strongly for loosening their power.
 His vision eventually came to pass, in its general form, but not before the long struggle of the Napoleonic Wars was over.

 Both Britain and Spain sent powerful fleets of warships towards each other in a show of force.
 There was a chance of open warfare had the fleets encountered one another, but they did not.

 In the meantime the Dutch Republic provided naval support to the British, a result of a shift of an alliance from France to Britain.
 This was the first test of the Triple Alliance of Britain, Prussia, and the Dutch Republic.

 The role of France in the conflict was key.
 France and Spain were allies under the Family Compact between the ruling Bourbon houses.
 The combined French and Spanish fleets would be a serious threat to the Royal Navy.
 The French Revolution had broken out in July 1789 but had not reached truly serious levels by the summer of 1790.
-King Louis XVI was still the monarch and the French military was relatively intact.
+Louis XVI was still the monarch and the French military was relatively intact.
 In response to the Nootka Crisis France mobilized its navy, but by the end of August the French government had decided it could not become involved.
 The National Assembly, growing in power, declared that France would not go to war.
 Spain's position was threatened and negotiations to avoid war began.

-Without French help, Spain decided to negotiate in order to avoid war.